Skip to content

 • software services.

-For example, in a mobile phone contract, service providers regularly write cancellation fees into their terms and conditions, requiring customers to pay off the remaining balance of a contract if they wish to end that contract early.
-That ensures the provider is not left out of pocket for their expected earnings.
+For example, mobile phone service providers regularly include cancellation fees in their terms and conditions.
+Customers must pay off the remaining balance if they wish to end their contracts early.
+This ensures that the provider is not left out of pocket for their expected earnings.

 Continue reading this article below the form